gpt-engineer-org/gpt-engineer/README.md

 ## Usage

+There are two ways to work with GPT-engineer: new code mode (the default), and improve existing code mode (the `-i` option).

+### Creating new code
 - Create an empty folder for your project
   - If inside the repo, you can run: `cp -r projects/example/ projects/my-new-project`
 - Create a file called `prompt` (no extension) and fill it with instructions
 - `gpt-engineer <project_dir>`
   - For example: `gpt-engineer projects/my-new-project`

+### Improving Existing Code
+- Take the code you want to improve and place it in a folder inside the `projects/` folder.
+The code can be another Git repository as `projects/` is ignored by Git.
+- Create a file called prompt (no extension) and fill it with instructions for how you want to improve the code.
+- `gpt-engineer <project_dir> -i`
+- You will be prompted to select files which you want to work with, you can use the GUI or a command line tool to select the files to work with.
+You only need to select on the first run, subsequent runs will allow you to reuse the file list from earlier runs.

 By running gpt-engineer you agree to our [terms](https://github.com/AntonOsika/gpt-engineer/blob/main/TERMS_OF_USE.md).